lgruelas/Python-DataScience-Snippets/pystatslearn/README.md

 ## Getting Started

-See https://github.com/lgruelas/Python-DataScience-Snippets/blob/master/README.md for instructions on how to set up this package in a virtualenv in case you don't want to install it locally.
+See this [README](https://github.com/lgruelas/Python-DataScience-Snippets/blob/master/README.md) for instructions on how to set up this package in a virtualenv in case you don't want to install it locally.

 ### Fuctions